Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 At 23rd level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 These ASI options can increase a score over 20.
 Alternatively, you can take a feat.

-### Unholy Blessing
+### Unholy Boon
 At 24nd level, choose either Orcus or Vecna as your patron.
-Choose a [blessing](blessings.md) that your patron grants you.
+Choose a [boon](boons.md) that your patron grants you.

+A Lich uniquely has access to the [Boon of High Magic](boons.md#boon-of-high-magic--special).

-You also gain advantage on saving throws against any effects that turn undead as well as on Charisma checks you make while interacting with undead creatures.
+You also gain advantage on saving throws against any effects that turn undead as well as on Charisma ability checks you make while interacting with undead creatures.

 ### Paralyzing Touch
 At 25th level, *your soul's control over flesh and bone becomes able to disrupt the control others have over their body*.